 Address: 134 High Street, Fremantle

 The fanfare that followed Nieuw Ruin’s 2021 opening has proven to be warranted.
 While the star of the show is arguably their “weird wines” and standout cocktails – their food is certainly vying for the spotlight.
 With a kitchen helmed by rising star Blaze Young, the menu is part bar snack, part European comfort, all delicious.
+(The cauliflower pie has become the stuff of legend, and for good reason!)

 Address: 12 Norfolk Street, Fremantle